 The doubles teams will include – Arévalo and Rojer; Dodig and Krajicek; Glasspool and Heliovaara; Marcel Granollers of Spain and Horacio Zeballos of Argentina, Thanasi Kokkinakis and Nick Kyrgios of Australia; Koolhof and Skupski; Nikola Mektić and Mate Pavić of Croatia; Rajeev Ram of the US and Joe Salisbury of Great Britain.

-Traditionally, the Rolex Paris Masters brings the ATP tennis year to an exciting, enthralling close.
+The Rolex Paris Masters brings the ATP tennis year to an exciting close.
 Holger Rune ran the table and from current indications, he has the potential to age as well as the tournament has over time…

 Title photo of Holger Rune by Victor Joly